Ashokpal24/Vendor_management_system/README.md

 #### Description

-Add new Vendor in the database
+Add new Vendor in the database.

 #### Request